 3. Check all the bikes

-You really want to avoid any extra hassle or unwelcome surprises when out on a ride so it’s important to check that everyone’s bike is in good working order.
-Give each bike a once over, checking that all the moving components are running smoothly, chains are lubricated and brakes are functioning correctly.
+You really want to avoid any extra hassle or unwelcome surprises when out on a ride, so be sure to check that everyone’s bike is in good working order.
+Give each bike a once over, checking that all the moving components are running smoothly, chains are lubricated, and brakes are functioning correctly.

-You’ll want to check that tyres are inflated and there aren’t any pesky punctures that could cause problems.
-Pack a puncture kit and a bike tool in case you have any surprises when you’re out.
+You’ll want to check that the tyres are inflated and that there aren’t any pesky punctures that could cause problems.
+Pack a puncture kit and a multi-tool in case you have any surprises when you’re out.
 And, a clean bike is always a good idea to help keep it in tip-top condition.
 Another job to keep the kids occupied!

 If you need any help with bike maintenance, our simple and clear How To Guides are packed full of information about how to tackle most cycling maintenance tasks.

 4. Get the cycling safety gear on